gs-ntiwari/Computer-Vision/README.md

 ## SIFT matching and 3D reconstruction of an image
 https://github.com/gs-ntiwari/Computer-Vision/blob/master/Segmentation/CSCI677_%20HW2%20Report.pdf

-## A Comparison analysis of Image segmentation using FCN-32 and FCN-16
+## Analysis on various setting for Edgebox and Selective Search Object Detection methods.
 https://github.com/gs-ntiwari/Computer-Vision/blob/master/Segmentation/CSCI677_%20HW2%20Report.pdf

 ## An Analysis of adversarial attacks on Deep Neural networks using FGSM and I-FGSM (targeted and non-targeted)